Reporters Tour Texas Facility Where Migrant Children Are Detained

 The children spend about two hours outside – one hour in the morning, one in the afternoon.
 There are soccer and basketball courts.

 The children are given classes on U.S. history, and there are murals of U.S. presidents throughout the building.
 One detail that drew a tremendous amount of attention on Twitter was a mural of Trump in the cafeteria, which features the quote, “Sometimes by losing a battle you find a new way to win the war.”
-(After some outlets suggested that the building was riddled with Trump murals, Soboroff clarified on Twitter that he’s only in one – but it’s still creepy.)
+(After some outlets suggested that the building was riddled with Trump murals, Soboroff clarified on Twitter that Trump is only in one — but it’s still creepy.)

 As MSNBC’s Chris Hayes noted on Twitter, this is only one facility, operators had plenty of time to prepare for the visit, and it houses older children.
 Journalists were not allowed to interview the children, and we don’t know how the babies and toddlers being taken from their parents under Trump’s policy are being cared for.